Davis Graham's educational history and resources, in his own words

 My spelling has improved by 60 to 70 percent, I read between 300 to 480 words per minute with 90%+ comprehension; fear of the written word is no longer present.
 There is nothing in my way except for motivation.
 When I get ready to read a document such a 59 page lease, I have to gear up and focus, and then I’m living the word as I read.

 Today I am here to inspire those who still look at the written word as a threat.
-Today I’m here to say this threat should no longer exist.
+Today I’m here to say this threat should no longer exist, so much so I went back to Graduate School at Brandeis University for a Master of Science in Health and Medical Informatics.
 Reaching goals which once seemed out of reach because of the written word is no longer out of reach; it is available to read and comprehend.
 Readplease as well as other text reading software are here to give you and your students a “New read on Life”.

 Everything I have comes from my Lord and Savior Jesus Christ; it is Him whom I serve.